BradleyCulley/bradleyculley.github.io/_posts/2024-01-25-the-mirror.md

 <p>
     The intricacies of the golden-braided pattern of the mirror's frame looked like the burls of an oak tree.
-    As the sun continued upward in the sky, and so downward in the mirror, he noticed something near the bottom of its dull gray reflective surface.
+    As the sun continued upward in the sky, and downward in the mirror, he noticed something near the bottom of its dull gray reflective surface.
     It was writing, etched in a neatly flowing golden script.
 </p>